Sharp-Data/Scikit-Learn-Tutorial/README.md

 ### Results

-Created a Ridge Regression model that predicted team wins with an absolute mean error of 2.673 wins per season
+The Ridge Regression model predicted team wins with an absolute mean error of 2.673 wins per season

 ## Part II: Predicting Hall of Fame Careers

-In this project, you'll see how to use classification models to predict which players make it into the MLB Hall of Fame.
+In this project, you'll see how to use classification models to predict which players will be voted into the MLB Hall of Fame.
+The following scikit-learn models are featured in this project:

+- Logistice Regression
+- Random Forest

 ### Results

-Work in Progress
+The Random Forest model predicted 50 of 61 (82%) Hall of Fame careers with only 2 false positives out of 6400 total players.